ShlokBharadwaj/portfolio/README.md

 This is my personal portfolio website showcasing my projects and skills.
 It is inspired by several amazing portfolio websites.
 Feel free to explore and get to know more about me!

-## Inspiration

-This project was inspired by the following portfolio websites:

-- [LiveTerm](https://liveterm-2ox2y7g8c-cveinnt.vercel.app/) - The terminal-style layout and interactive typing effect.
-- [FKCodes](https://fkcodes.com/) - The clean and minimalist design.
-- [Ashleigh Simonelli](https://ashleighsimonelli.co.uk/) - The creative and visually appealing layout.
-- [Kavin](https://www.kavin.me/) - The innovative use of animation and transitions.
-- [Heber Leonard](https://heberleonard2.github.io/terminal-style-portfolio-page/) - The terminal-style design and command execution.
-- [Loakesh Bachhu](https://loakeshbachhu.github.io/) - The interactive terminal-like interface.
-- [Evil Prince](https://evilprince2009.netlify.app/) - The unique and captivating design elements.

 ## Technologies Used

 - HTML